R0GGER/public-iperf3-servers/README.md

 **Options**
 `-c` host
 `--bidir` run in bidirectional mode.
 Client and server send and receive data.
 `-p, --port` server port to listen on/connect to (default: 5201)
+`-P, --parallel`  number of parallel client streams to run (default =10)
 `-R, --reverse` run in reverse mode (server sends, client receives)(download)
-`-4, --version4` only use IPv4
+`-4, --version4` only use IPv4 (default)
 `-6, --version6` only use IPv6

 ## Documentation
-In our documentation you can find more command examples, all iperf3 options and how to install iperf3 on Linux, macOS and Windows at: https://iperf3serverlist.net/iperf3.html
+For more information about iperf3, visit our documentation webpage: https://iperf3serverlist.net/iperf3.html

 ## Servers per continent
 Do you want to add/remove an IP or HOST to this list?
 Please create a [new issue](https://github.com/R0GGER/public-iperf3-servers/issues).